-- Goal 1: Program and Service Coordination Promote and support behavioral health program and service coordination to ensure continuity of services and access points across state agencies. - Goal 2: Program and Service Delivery Ensure optimal program and service delivery to maximize resources in order to effectively meet the diverse needs of people and communities. - Goal 3: Prevention and Early Intervention Services Maximize behavioral health prevention and early intervention services across state agencies.
+- Goal 1: Program and Service Coordination Promote and support behavioral health program and service coordination to ensure continuity of services and access points across state agencies. - Goal 2: Program and Service Delivery Ensure optimal program and service delivery to maximize resources to effectively meet the diverse needs of people and communities. - Goal 3: Prevention and Early Intervention Services Maximize behavioral health prevention and early intervention services across state agencies. - Goal 4: Financial Alignment Ensure that the financial alignment of behavioral health funding best meets the needs across Texas. - Goal 5: Statewide Data Collaboration Compare statewide data across state agencies on results and effectiveness.

-- Goal 4: Financial Alignment Ensure that the financial alignment of behavioral health funding best meets the needs across Texas. - Goal 5: Statewide Data Collaboration Compare statewide data across state agencies on results and effectiveness.
+In the table below briefly describe the status of each area of focus as identified in the plan (key accomplishments, challenges, and current activities), and then summarize objectives and activities planned for the next two years.

-In the table below briefly describe the current status of each area of focus as identified in the plan (key accomplishments, challenges and current activities), and then summarize objectives and activities planned for the next two years.
+Area of Focus Related Gaps and Goals from Strategic Plan Current Status Plans Improving access to timely outpatient services • Gaps 6, 13 • Goal 2 TTBH has continued its efforts to expand outpatient services at all four of its clinic locations in an effort to meet capacity needs of the community.
+TTBH plans to further expand and enhance integrated outpatient services including services provided by primary care and substance use services in order to meet the diverse needs of the community.

-Area of Focus Related Gaps and Goals from Strategic Plan Current Status Plans Improving access to timely outpatient services Gap 6Goal 2 • TTBH has continued its efforts to expand outpatient services at all four of its clinic locations in an effort to meet capacity needs of the community. • TTBH plans to further expand and enhance integrated outpatient services including services provided by primary care and substance use services in order to meet the diverse needs of the community.
-Improving continuity of care between inpatient care and community services and reducing hospital readmissions Gap 1 Goals 1,2,4 TTBH currently employs continuity of care staff who throughout the duration of hospitalization in preparation for discharge, work with local hospitals to facilitate access to TTBH continues to develop plans for an electronic secure transmission process with inpatient hospitals to ensure seamless transmission of discharge clinical documentation.
-TTBH is currently engaged in consideration of
+Area of Focus Related Gaps and Goals from Strategic Plan Current Status Plans To meet the growing needs of the community and organizational goals, TTBH will continue to expand efforts to retain staff through such efforts as: the evaluation of marketplace value to ensure competitive pay, alternative work schedule opportunities, tuition assistance, and partnerships with local universities and colleges.
+Improving continuity of care between inpatient care and community services and reducing hospital readmissions • Gap 1 • Goals 1,2,4 TTBH currently employs continuity of care staff who throughout the duration of hospitalization in preparation for discharge, work with local hospitals to facilitate access to appropriate services and TTBH continues to develop plans for an electronic secure transmission process with inpatient hospitals to ensure seamless transmission of discharge clinical documentation.
+TTBH is currently engaged in

-Area of Focus Related Gaps and Goals from Strategic Plan Current Status Plans appropriate services and supports in the community.
+Area of Focus Related Gaps and Goals from Strategic Plan Current Status Plans supports in the community.
 UM closely monitors admissions and discharges.
 TTBH staff meet quarterly with hospital managers to discuss discharge and successful transition to outpatient services.
 Center staff follow-up within seven (7) days with each person discharged from hospital psychiatric treatment.
-Frequent readmission staffing and in-depth multiple disciplinary reviews are conducted on a monthly basis.
-Also, MHOT diversion activities are geared to reduce hospitalizations. partnering with a health information exchange organization to enhance the transmission of clinical documentation between providers such as inpatient facilities.
+Frequent readmission staffing and in-depth multiple disciplinary reviews are conducted on a monthly basis. consideration of partnering with a health information exchange organization to enhance the transmission of clinical documentation between providers such as inpatient facilities.
 TTBH plans to continue efforts with inpatient hospitals to enhance current process.
 TTBH plans to expand and enhance integrated outpatient services including services provided by primary care and substance use services in order to meet the diverse needs of the community.